PatrykKuniczak/YT_Notifier/CONTRIBUTION.md

 ### Procedures <a name="procedures"></a>

-1. Create `.env.local` in `envs` directory by copying `.env.example` and if necessary change to yours environment values.
+1. Create `.env.local` in `envs` directory by copying `.env.example` and if necessary adjust to your needs.
 2. Run `npm ci`

 ## And next, depending on the needs: